wchristian/perl5_wiki/The-Proposal-for-Perl-7.md

 # Perl Versioning

-Perl operate mostly on a [semantic versioning system](https://semver.org/) with the exception that development versions will have an odd numbered minor version
+Perl 5 operates mostly on a [semantic versioning system](https://semver.org/) with the exception that development versions will have an odd numbered minor version

 1. MAJOR version when you make incompatible API changes,
 1. MINOR version when you add functionality in a backwards compatible manner, and